dxw/contracts/agreements/govpress.md

         4. A statement of the support dxw will provide: Fully Managed or Partly Managed;
-        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your site will require, and thus to determining an initial Time Allowance.
+        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your website will require, and thus to determining an initial Time Allowance.
         6. If Partly Managed, an explanation of what services dxw will and will not be providing under this contract;
         7. A breakdown of dxw's predicted monthly fees, showing separately the fees for infrastructure, support, and any other services;
-        8. A breakdown of any costs to migrate your site onto GovPress, if applicable;
+        8. A breakdown of any costs to migrate your website onto GovPress, if applicable;
         9. Any other information that we have agreed must be recorded and agreed prior to the commencement of the Project.